asharn/90-days-typing-practice/README.md

 # 90-days-typing-practice

 This repository contains screen shots and details related to each day minimum 30 min of typing practice.
 On 1st day, I have maintain a typing speed of 34 wpm/hour.
 So, will update this repository details on last day with screen shot.

+Profile details with all time statistic is available on [Ashish Karn - KeyBr](https://www.keybr.com/profile/64w45d6)

 ## Day 1: February 11, 2022. #90DaysofTypingPractice